vineelko/patina/docs/src/patina.md

 #### Compatibility

-The Rust DXE Core is not only written in a newer, safer language but it is also designed for modern, more secure software practices.
-This means not everything that worked in the C DXE Core will work in the Rust DXE Core.
+The Patina DXE Core is not only written in a newer, safer language but it is also designed for modern, more secure software practices.
+This means not everything that worked in the C DXE Core will work in the Patina DXE Core.

 The main areas at this time that are not supported are: